-If you’re starting to get fed up with French cuisine, hit up this swanky Lebanese restaurant just off the Avenue des Champs Elysées.
-Here, you’ll find rare Middle Eastern dishes such as minced lamb, onion and cracked wheat croquettes, plus delicious vegetarian classics like hummus and tabbouleh.
+If you’re starting to get tired of French cuisine, head for this swanky Lebanese restaurant just off the Avenue des Champs Elysées.
+Here, you’ll find rare Middle Eastern dishes such as minced lamb, onion, and cracked wheat croquettes, plus delicious vegetarian classics like hummus and tabbouleh.
 Unlike most restaurants in Paris, Al Ajami serves food until midnight.

 Looking for some of the best macaroons in the city?
-Stop over at Ladurée and you might just find Utopia.
-Aside from macaroons-- which come in delicious flavors such as pistachio, lemon and coffee, sold in the trademark light-green boxes, Ladurée offers some of the most scrumptious pastries and sugary delights available in the city.
+Stop into Ladurée and you might just find Utopia.
+Aside from macaroons—which come in delicious flavors such as pistachio, lemon, and coffee, sold in the trademark light-green boxes, Ladurée offers some of the most scrumptious pastries and sugary delights available in the city.

 One of Paris' major shopping districts, the Champs-Elysées neighborhood is host to both global chains and exclusive couture designers.
 There's little in the mid-range here, however.

-- Off of the grand Avenue, many more shopping hotspots await: The ultrachic Avenue Montaigne boasts boutiques for couture designer Chanel, Christian Dior, Emmanuel Ungaro, Versace and others.
-The equally prestigious Rue Saint-Honoré isn't far, either, offering a gaggle of boutiques.
+Off of the grand Avenue, many more shopping hotspots await.
+The ultra-chic Avenue Montaigne boasts boutiques for couture designers Chanel, Christian Dior, Emmanuel Ungaro, Versace, and others.
+The equally prestigious Rue Saint-Honoré isn't far, either, offering a collection of boutiques.